opentox/opentox.github.com/_posts/2016-03-23-lazar-in-a-docker-shorewall-nginx-environment.md

 title: "Lazar in a Docker Shorewall Nginx Environment"
 description: ""
 category: Installation
-tags: [Setup, Nginx, Docker, Shorewall, lazar]
+tags: [Setup, Nginx, Docker, Shorewall, Lazar]
 ---
 {% include JB/setup %}
 **This post explains how to setup Lazar Docker image in a  Shorewall Nginx Environment with a static IP**